-IB/E OPTICS Large Format Macro Raptors
+IB/E OPTICS adds Large Format 60mm Macro Raptor

 IB/E OPTICS designs and manufactures the RAPTOR Macro Large Format Lens Series.
 The first three focal lengths are available in 100 mm, 150 mm and 180 mm focal lengths.
 The new 60mm RAPTOR Macro lens will be available this summer.
 The RAPTOR lenses offer large format sensor coverage (50mm $\emptyset$ ), 1:1 magnification and rugged cine mechanics.
 They have internal focusing, APO extended color correction and consistent distance from flange to iris and focus ring.